gimesketvirtadieni/conwrap/README.md

 		);
 	});

-	// without this flush operation capturedPtr becomes a dangling pointer after someObjectPtr is deleted processor.flush();
+	// capturedPtr becomes a dangling pointer without this flush after someObjectPtr is deleted processor.flush();

 }  // someObjectPtr is destroyed here